rozachatz/tower-defense/README.md

 Installation
 To play the game, you can download the game executable from the Releases section of this repository or clone the repository and build the game using Unity.

-Downloading the game executable
+# Downloading the game executable
-Go to the Releases section of this repository.
+* Go to the Game section of this repository.
-Download the game executable for your operating system.
+* Download the game executable for your operating system.
-Run the executable to start the game.
+* Run the executable to start the game.

-Building the game using Unity
-Clone the repository to your local machine.
-Open Unity and select "Open Project".
-Navigate to the cloned repository and select the "Tower Defense" folder.
-Once the project has loaded, select "File" > "Build and Run".
-Choose the desired build settings and click "Build and Run" to build and start the game.
-Usage
+# Usage
 Once the game is running, follow the on-screen instructions to play the game.
 Place towers along the path to defeat enemies and prevent them from reaching the end.
 Use the tower shop to purchase and upgrade towers.

 !['Game screenshot'](pic1.png)